heloufir/simple-passport/README.md

 It's done for the **laravel/passport** configuration, the rest of the configuration is done in the **heloufir/simple-passport** side.

 > So from here you are ready to use **laravel/passport** and **heloufir/simple-passport** packages.

+Please read the package [wiki](https://github.com/heloufir/simple-passport/wiki) for more information about how it works!